Urgent Care for Eye Infections

 The eyes seem like simple organs, but they are made up of nerves, blood vessels, and other parts that need to work properly for you to see.
 It is possible for these organs to become infected with bacteria, fungi, or viruses.
 If you have any of the symptoms of eye infection or other eye problems, visit our urgent care center.
 One of our friendly medical professionals will examine you and determine the best course of action.

 Eye infections can cause a wide range of symptoms, so pay attention to anything that seems unusual for you.
 The most common sign of an eye infection is pain.
 The pain can be intense or mild, and it can either come and go or be dull but constant.
 Also, pain is often aggravated by certain things, such as bright lights, touch or wind.
-You may also experience frequent tearing and visual disturbances.
+You may also experience frequent tearing and visual disturbances, or evidence of an infection could turn up during test such as DOT physicals.
 If you experience any of these symptoms, visit our urgent care center immediately.
 Untreated eye infections can lead to permanent vision loss, so time is of the essence.

-Call (301) 519-0902 now for an immediate appointment with an emergency care physician about eye infections
+Call (301) 519-0902 now for an immediate appointment to identify causes and treatment for eye infections.

 Another common sign of an eye infection is a feeling of “fullness” in the eye, as if something is putting pressure on it.
 Some people experience “foreign body sensation” or the feeling that something is caught in your eye, like a dust particle.